calkoe/OpenFreqSensor/README.md

-# FreqSensor - Open Source Power Grid Frequency Monitor
+# OpenFreqSensor - Open Source Power Grid Frequency Monitor

 A low-cost, high-precision power grid frequency monitoring solution for the European power grid.
 Monitor grid stability with ±0.002Hz precision and get instant alerts for frequency deviations.

 ![Schematic](schematic.png)

-## Why Monitor Grid Frequency?
+### Why Monitor Grid Frequency?

 The European power grid operates at 50Hz and its stability is crucial for: